patattzel/fizzy-cloudron/README.md

 ## Deployment

 We recommend [Kamal](https://kamal-deploy.org/) for deploying Fizzy.
-This project comes with a vanilla Rails template, you can find our production setup in [`fizzy-saas`](https://github.com/basecamp/fizzy-saas).
+This project comes with a vanilla Rails template.
+You can find our production setup in [`fizzy-saas`](https://github.com/basecamp/fizzy-saas).

 ### Web Push Notifications